skywirex/aria2-rpc/README.md

   skywirex/aria2-rpc
 ```

-> Note: defaut rpc secret is `secret`.
+> Note: defaut rpc secret is `skywirex`.
 You can also remove secret by overriding `RPC_SECRET` with empty string when running your container:

 ```bash
 -e RPC_SECRET=""